rcghpge/lnos/docs/README.md

 ---

 ## Overview
-> **NOTE:** This is a sandbox build of upstream LN OS.
-It is highly experimental and not recommended to try on your dedicated machine yet since it hasn't been thoughrougly tested.
+> ℹ️ Note:
-> For mainline Arch Linux, we recommend a stable installation and following the official [Arch Linux installation guide](https://wiki.archlinux.org/title/Installation_guide) for the most accurate and up-to-date instructions.
+> This is a sandbox club build of Ln OS source tree.
+It's an early-stage build for testing new features and workflows.
-> Please see mainline LN OS dev at source tree for the most up to date build: [LN OS](https://github.com/uta-lug-nuts/LnOS.git)
+> For source tree check out the latest build here: [Ln OS](https://github.com/uta-lug-nuts/LnOS.git)

-The LN Project is a custom Linux distribution based on Arch Linux, originally designed for University of Texas at Arlington (UTA) students.
+The LN Project is a Linux distribution based on Arch Linux, originally designed for University of Texas at Arlington (UTA) students.
 It aims to provide a lightweight, flexible, and powerful environment tailored to the needs of engineering students.
 The distro supports both x86_64 and ARM architectures (e.g., Raspberry Pi), ensuring compatibility with a wide range of student hardware.

-* First focused discipline is Computer Science (CS).
+* First focus discipline is Computer Science (CS).

 ## Goals